Check back for updates.

 Dr. Justin G. A. Whitehill

-Assistant professor in the Department of Forestry
+Assistant professor in the Department of Forestry and Environmental Resources

 Dr. Justin G. A. Whitehill is an assistant professor in the Department of Forestry and Environmental Resources at North Carolina State University.
 He leads the Christmas Tree Genetics program at NCSU and co-Directs the Forest Biotechnology Group.
 He and his team are working to develop pest and pathogen resilient Fraser fir (Abies fraseri) Christmas trees through genetic and genomic approaches.
 He also holds an appointment in the Genetics Faculty at NCSU.
 Prior to joining the faculty at NC State Dr. Whitehill was the Coastal Forest Health Research Scientist for the B.C.
 Ministry of Forests for 1 year and spent nearly 10 years working on mechanisms of stone cell resistance in Sitka spruce against the white pine weevil.
 Ongoing research projects in the Whitehill lab focus on integrating traditional genetic improvement methods with advanced genomic sequencing technologies to accelerate tree breeding programs.
 The ultimate goal is to accelerate genetic improvement efforts of conifers to meet the cascading challenges caused by a changing climate.